Climate of Bilbao: Daylight

 Bilbao enjoys one of the most optimal number of hours of daylight in Europe.
 Days in winter are not as short as in the northern part of the continent, the average hours of daylight in December, January and February is 9.66 hours (for comparison: London or Moscow or Warsaw - about 8 hours).

 Sunshine

 Sunshine duration is 1,584 hours per year, from 78 - average above 2.5 hours of sunshine at day in December to 188 - average above 6 hours of sunshine at day in July.
 This is similar result (range of 1,200-2,000 hours) which is recorded in the northern half of Europe, for example: London, Warsaw; but in winter Bilbao has about two times more sun duration than in the northern half of Europe.
 The city has up to two times less sunshine duration than other Spanish cities besides Green Spain area.

 Temperature extremes

 The highest temperature ever recorded during the day in the city centre is 42 °C on 26 July 1947.
-In the month of August 2003, the average reported daytime maximum temperature was a record 29.9 °C. The coldest temperature ever recorded was -8.6 °C on the night of 3 February 1963.
+In the month of August 2003, the average reported daytime maximum temperature was a record 29.9 °C. In January, the highest temperature record held on 6 January 1999 of 23.4°C, beaten on 1 January 2022 with 24.4°C, which in turn was beaten on 1 January 2023 by 25.1°C. The coldest temperature ever recorded was -8.6 °C on the night of 3 February 1963.